Oakdale Pedestrian Accident Lawyer

 At AutoAccident.com, we want to ensure you have all the necessary information to take the proper steps towards recovery.
 Our Oakdale pedestrian accident lawyers can discuss your case and help you understand your legal rights.
 If someone else's negligence caused your injuries, you deserve compensation.
 Call our law firm at (209) 227-1931 for a free case evaluation.Crosswalk and Pedestrian Laws in California

 California has numerous laws aimed at protecting pedestrians.
 These rules dictate where pedestrians can walk without violating traffic.
 Vehicle Code 21960 states that drivers must yield the right of way to pedestrians crossing the street in or near a marked crosswalk at an intersection.
 While this may seem straightforward, other language in the code can be confusing.
 For example, the code also states that pedestrians must not suddenly leave the curb or walk into the path of an oncoming vehicle.
 Given the ambiguity of this code, it is common for insurance companies to deny these injury claims.
-That's why it is essential to consult with an experienced accident attorney if you were hit while crossing the street.
+That's why consulting with an experienced accident attorney is essential if you were hit while crossing the street.

 Other California crosswalks and pedestrian laws include: